awsdocs/amazon-aurora-user-guide/doc_source/Aurora.AuroraMySQL.Compare-v2-v3.md

 |  Aurora\_fwd\_master\_errors\_session\_limit  |  Aurora\_fwd\_writer\_errors\_session\_limit  |
 |  Aurora\_fwd\_master\_errors\_rpc\_timeout  |  Aurora\_fwd\_writer\_errors\_rpc\_timeout  |

 The following configuration parameters have new names in Aurora MySQL version 3\.

 For compatibility, you can check the parameter values in the `mysql` client by using either name in the initial Aurora MySQL version 3 release\.
-You can only modify the values in a custom parameter group by using the new names\.
+You can use only the new names when modifying values in a custom parameter group\.
 The old parameter names are to be removed in a future release\.

 |  Name to be removed  |  New or preferred name  |